pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 </dl>

-There is no restriction on the number of times an interface can occur in the *Interfaces* array so long as each watchdog has a unique name (although it only makes sense if one watchdog triggers a reboot).
+There is no restriction on the number of times an interface can occur in the *Watchdogs* array so long as each *Watchdog* has a unique name (although it only makes sense if one *Watchdog* specifies a 'restart-server' *action*.
-My ship has two NMEA busses bridged to a single interface and careful setting of *threshold* on two *Interface* configurations allows me to monitor the presence/absence of both data streams.
+My ship has two NMEA busses bridged to a single interface and careful setting of *threshold* on two *Watchdog* configurations allows me to monitor and notify the health of both data streams.

 ## Notifications

+Each defined *Watchdog* writes notifications either to its configured or default *notificationPath*.

 <dl>
   <dt>Waiting for interface to become active</dt>
   <dd>
-    ALERT notification issued as soon as the plugin begins watching interface throughput.
+    ALERT notification issued as soon as the watchdog begins watching interface throughput.
   </dd>
   <dt>Started normal operation</dt>
   <dd>
-    NORMAL notification issued as soon as interface throughput rises above the specified threshold.
+    NORMAL notification issued as soon as interface throughput rises above the specified watchdog threshold.
   </dd>
   <dt>Server restart <em>n</em> of <em>m</em></dt>
   <dd>
-    ALARM notification issued each time an interface problem triggers a server restart.
+    ALARM notification issued each time an exceptional throughput triggers a server restart.
   </dd>
   <dt>Terminating watchdog</dt>
   <dd>
-    WARN notification issued when the plugin stops monitoring the interface.
+    WARN notification issued when the watchdog stops monitoring its particular interface/threshold combination.
   </dd>
 </dl>